 There's no doubt that art can be a great investment, and it's growing in popularity.
 According to the 2022 Global Art Market Report from Art Basel and USB, the global art market reached $65.1 billion in aggregate sales in 2021, up 29% from 2020.

 Stocks and bonds are generally the first assets that come to mind when people think about investing.
-However, the stock market isn’t the only way
+However, the stock market isn’t the only way.

-Alternative investments like fine art are often used as a means of portfolio diversification.
+To make your money grow alternative investments like fine art are often used as a means of portfolio diversification.

 Classics in the art world, like Monets and Picassos, can sell for millions of dollars.
 Pieces from more recent artists like Andy Warhol and Jean-Michael Basquiat can sell for tens or even hundreds of thousands of dollars.